Infrastructure Division

 The Infrastructure Division endeavors to provide exceptional customer experience to create quality outcomes through subject matter expertise and professionalism.
 Team Work is our mission, relying on internal alliance partners to assist in the review process for public infrastructure.
 Our team follows each project through the review process into construction all the way to completion.

-Infrastructure Division includes the following sections:
+Infrastructure Division includes the following sectors:

-• IPRC - Infrastructure Plan Review Center
+• Infrastructure Plan Review Center (IPRC)

-• TDR - Transportation Development Review
+• Transportation Development Services (TDS)

-• SDS - Storm Water Development Services
+• Stormwater Development Services (SDS)

-• DSWS - Development Services Water Section
+• Development Services Water Section (DSWS)

-• SSIP - Small Scale Infrastructure Program
+• Small Scale Infrastructure Program (SSIP)

 • Parkway Inspection